2 minute 30 second watch

 No matter what career you’re interested in, there’s likely to be an apprenticeship for you.

 Career starter apprenticeships

-The apprenticeship service has chosen some existing apprenticeships they think are perfect first jobs.
+The Department for Education has chosen some existing apprenticeships that they think are perfect first jobs.
 These are called career starter apprenticeships.

 If you cannot find a career starter apprenticeship that you like, you can search all apprenticeships as most apprenticeships are excellent first steps to take after you leave school.